S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 **1. Consent to Driver and Requirement:** Check the driver and requirement is summarized clearly enough and is relevant for the group to respond to.

-**2. Questions about the Driver and Requirement:** Deepen individual and shared understanding of the driver and Requirement.
+**2. Questions about the Driver and Requirement:** Deepen individual and shared understanding of the driver and requirement.

 **3. Considerations as questions:** Collect any considerations you have in relation to possible solutions.
 Record them in the form of questions.